John O'Neill (businessman): Soccer - 2003-2006

 Nationally, O'Neill had guaranteed Australia coach Frank Farina's job to the World Cup, but after a poor Confederations Cup campaign he sacked Farina and was instrumental in securing Guus Hiddink as the national team coach.
-Under Hiddink's guidance, Australia did better than expected, not only qualifying for the 2006 FIFA World Cup, but finishing second in group F to progress to the round on 16.
-Australia was knocked out after contentiously losing to Italy, the eventual world cup winners.
+Under Hiddink's guidance, Australia exceeded expectations through qualifying for the 2006 FIFA World Cup, eventually claiming a Round of 16 finish at the tournament.
+Australia was knocked out after a controversial loss to Italy, the eventual champions.
+The Socceroos have qualified for every FIFA World Cup since.

 On 29 August 2006, O'Neill announced his decision not to seek a renewal of his contract, which was expiring in the following March.
 This was despite the fact that less than two years earlier he had said "I would not want to leave unfinished business, so I would be looking at least five years".
 Citing personal reasons for his decision to step down, despite rumours in the media that there was tension between O'Neill and Lowy, he described his involvement with soccer as "an exhilarating ride and while we’ve achieved so much, the potential to take the game even further is enormous".
 FFA chairman Frank Lowy said "John established the foundation for 'New Football' and he's achieved tremendous success during the past three years,".
 O'Neill was eventually replaced by Australian Businessman and former Australian rules footballer Ben Buckley.

 ARU chief executive - 2007 - 2013

-O'Neill was appointed Australian Rugby Union Managing Director and CEO in 2007.
+In 2007, O'Neill was appointed Australian Rugby Union Managing Director and CEO.

 It was reported that in 2010 O'Neill proposed structural changes about how the game was governed and financially managed after reporting on the precarious financial state of the game to the Board (in the three years he had spent at the Football Federation Australia, the ARU had $18 million less than when he had left).
 He advised the board to follow the centralised model of New Zealand, where head office would control 'players' performance, coaching and medical science across all Wallabies and Super Rugby teams' in Australia, although agreed by the board initially, six weeks later they retracted the plan due to criticism from the major states (NSW, Victoria and Queensland).
-The centralised model has shown great success for New Zealand since adoption with back to back world cup wins and multiple Super Rugby titles (Highlanders, Chiefs and Hurricanes).
+The centralised model has shown great success for New Zealand since adoption with back to back world cup wins and multiple Super Rugby titles (Crusaders, Highlanders, Chiefs and Hurricanes).

 On 31 October 2012 O'Neill left his positions in Australian Rugby.
 ARU Chairman Michael Hawker said under O’Neill's leadership: "Qantas Wallabies have improved from fifth in the world when John returned to the game in 2007 to now second behind the All Blacks, participation levels are at an all-time high, and the ARU has strengthened its financial position."

-He remained a board member (in personal capacity) of Rugby World Cup Ltd until 2016.
+He remained a Rugby World Cup board member in a personal capacity until 2016.